drogenlied/linux-gpib/README.txt

 Send comments, questions and suggestions to to the linux-gpib mailing list at linux-gpib-general@lists.sourceforge.net

-Release Notes for linux-gpib-4.3.0
+Release Notes for linux-gpib-4.3.1
 ----------------------------------

-Changes since the linux-gpib-4.2.0 release
+Changes since the linux-gpib-4.3.0 release

-	- Removed kernel package build dependency on autoconf.
-It now only uses a Makefile and the standard linux kernel build tool chain.
-See the installation instructions in linux-gpib-kernel-4.3.0/INSTALL

-	- Noted in docs that gpib.conf will be in the sysconfdir, which isn't always /etc/ depending on configuration.
-          The configured directory is now printed in configure output.

-	- Added NI PCIe-GPIB to supported hardware matrix.

-	- Added ibrsv2, which can be used to avoid spurious service requests that ibrsv is prone to.
-Currently only implemented for fmh_gpib and tnt4882.

-	- Added support for IbcHSCableLength in ibconfig which is needed to enable high speed noninterlocked handshaking (a.k.a.
-HS488).
+	- Update doc for certain NI GPIB-USB-HS+ that may need a one time firmware download

+	- Make the NI GPIB-USB-HS+ LED stop blinking green/yellow.

+	- Re-enable support for PCMCIA

+	- Resubmit interrupt urbs in ni_usb driver based on bug report/patch from Matthias Babel

-	- Added support for selecting hardware by sysfs device path or serial number.
+	- Remove support for gpib_config --serial-number option

-	- Removed obsolete hotplug usermaps.

-	- Fixed and refactored udev rules and related scripts.
+	- Improve udev rules

-	- Improved multi-board initialisation scripts.

-	- Made ibln and FindLstn address the board as talker, to work around problems caused by transceivers preventing the NDAC line from being read accurately.

-	- A number of other fixes as well as patches from the community.
-See Changelog entries from r1764 for more details.

-Note: As the udev rules were changed and refactored in this release it
+	- Updates for newer kernels

+	- More details can be found in the Changelog since R1857

-      necessary to remove any pre 4.3.0 gpib udev rules files in /etc/udev/rules.d/ before installing linux-gpib-user-4.3.0.
+Note: If you have any pre 4.3.0 gpib udev rules files in
+      /etc/udev/rules.d/ please remove them before installing
+      linux-gpib-user-4.3.0.

       The files to remove are:
       	   99-agilent_82357a.rules
 	   99-gpib-generic.rules